 Music on the beach?
 Yes, please.
 Grab your cowboy hat and stick your boots into the sand for the 8th annual Tortuga Music Festival starring some of country music’s hottest performers.
 At this three-day concert in Fort Lauderdale Beach Park, you’ll sing along with popular headliners like Luke Bryan, Miranda Lambert, and Tim McGraw, as well as other fan favorites such as Billy Currington, Pitbull, and many more.
 In addition to the music, there will be a focus on ocean conservation and research.

-In our community, pride is a daily way of life, and in 2020, Fort Lauderdale will be the home base for the first Pride of the Americas festival.
+In our community, pride is a daily way of life, and in 2020, Greater Fort Lauderdale will be the home base for the first Pride of the Americas Festival.
 Pride Fort Lauderdale, the oldest Pride celebration in the state of Florida, will host the inaugural five-day celebration that’s expected to draw more than 350,000 visitors from around the world.
 The festival is jam-packed with concerts, a fashion show, international arts festival, and a parade, along with conferences and symposiums highlighting business, travel, health, and conservation programs.

 Look up!
 Nothing gets your adrenaline pumping like watching this spectacular air show from the beach or in the sparkling ocean.
 This year, the U.S. Air Force Thunderbirds will take to the skies for a thrilling show, along with other high-flying performances.
 You can buy tickets to watch the show from a VIP penthouse where you are eye-level with the show, or the Drop Zone Beach where you’re treated to concert-quality sound and professional narration.